kni-neu/website-6120/_homeworks/homework-7.md

 #### data and starter kit
 -----

+This week, we'll be [fine-tuning Llama2](https://towardsdatascience.com/fine-tune-your-own-llama-2-model-in-a-colab-notebook-df9823a04a32) in [this notebook](https://colab.research.google.com/drive/1PEQyJO1-f6j0S_XJ8DV50NkpzasXkrzd).
 You will need [the data](https://course.ccs.neu.edu/cs6220/fall2023/homework-7/).
 If you are using Colabs (not a requirement), you would need a Google account.

 <center>
 <img